justin-loi/jmloi.github.io/essays/Smart Questions Can Change the Future.md

 ## On the other hand…

-<p> At the same time, a [“not smart” question] (https://stackoverflow.com/questions/65917383/integrate-svelte-react-with-matlab-python) appeared as well.
+<p> At the same time, a <a href="https://stackoverflow.com/questions/65917383/integrate-svelte-react-with-matlab-python" target="_blank" rel="noreferrer">“not smart” question</a> appeared as well.
 This question states that the user has to make a project to do image processing.
 They explain that they need to use Svelte or React as the front-end and want to do the image processing using Matlab or Python.
 They end the post by asking if it was possible to accomplish their project.
 The issues with this question were the lack of formatting, the number of grammar mistakes, and the lack of research beforehand.
 This gives the impression that there was zero motivation to do this project, thus spending the time to answer the question would be a waste of time.
 As a result, there were zero responses to this question. </p>

 ## Learn by Example, Not by Experiences